 You can use your favourite brands of hard cider and tequila… and simple syrup is very easy to make (the clue is in the name!).

-Simple syrup is simply a mix of sugar and water in equal measures.
-Now, I always thought that you made it by heating until the sugar dissolves.
-However, after a bit of internet research, I have learned that you can just cold water.
-You place the sugar and water in a bottle or jar with a lid, and shake until the sugar is dissolved.
+Simple syrup is simply a mix of sugar and water in equal measure.
+Now, I always thought that you made it by heating it until the sugar dissolves.
+However, after a bit of internet research, I have learned that you can just use cold water.
+Place the sugar and water in a bottle or jar with a lid, and shake until the sugar is dissolved.
 Both are simple – do whichever suits you!

-And if you don’t want to make a simple syrup, you can buy ready made sugar syrup in bottles.
-I like using the Monin brand of syrups as there are lots of flavours and they are a very versatile ingredient that can be used in cocktails, mocktails, coffee, cocoa, shakes, smoothies, and more.
+And if you don’t want to make simple syrup, you can buy ready-made sugar syrup in bottles.
+I like using the Monin brand of syrups as there are many flavours and they are a very versatile ingredient that can be used in cocktails, mocktails, coffee, cocoa, shakes, smoothies, and more.

 Cinnamon Sugar Rim Glasses